Graham Holdings: Corporate history

 Since 1950, the company had been based in the Washington Post building in Washington, D.C., which was sold off separately in 2014.
 Its new headquarters are at 1300 North 17th Street in Arlington, Virginia, with the choice of state motivated (according to Don Graham) by the proximity to Congress and the fact that two of the holding's activity areas, education and health care, are subject to federal regulation.

+In 1984, The Washington Post Company purchased Stanley H. Kaplan Education Centers, Ltd., a Brooklyn-based tutoring company which in subsequent decades would grow its footprint and expand its offerings beyond test prep to become Kaplan, Inc.

 On August 5, 2013, it was announced that the Washington Post Company would sell the flagship newspaper for $250 million to Jeff Bezos, founder and chief executive of Amazon.com.
 The Washington Post Company agreed to adopt a new corporate name once the sale was finalized.
 It adopted Graham Holdings Company as the new name effective November 29, 2013.
 Amazon.com was not involved in the sale.
 Nash Holdings LLC, a company owned by Bezos, closed the purchase of the newspaper and affiliated publications on October 1, 2013.
 Graham Holdings Company retained ownership of WaPo Labs, its technology innovation group, since rebranded as Trove.

 In 2014, Tim O'Shaughnessy, founder of LivingSocial and a son-in-law of CEO Don Graham, joined GHC as president.
 O'Shaughnessy became CEO in November 2015.

 In November 2014, Graham Holdings said it would spin off Cable ONE as a separate, publicly traded company in 2015.
 The spin-off was completed on July 1, 2015.

-In March 2018, following several years of enrollment decline, Graham sold Kaplan University to the Purdue University system, and it was rebranded Purdue University Global.
+In March 2018, Graham sold Kaplan University, Kaplan's online higher education operation, to the Purdue University system, and it was rebranded Purdue University Global, a new public university to serve adult learners.

+In 2019, children's podcasting company Pinna spun out of the Slate Group as a separate Graham Holdings subsidiary.

-In June 2021, Graham Holdings completed their acquisition of Leaf Group, a consumer internet company, at a valuation of approximately $323 million.
+In June 2021, Graham Holdings completed their acquisition of Leaf Group at a valuation of approximately $323 million.

 Holdings

 Broadcasting

 Through its Graham Media Group subsidiary (formerly Post-Newsweek Stations), Graham Holdings owns a group of seven television stations.
-Led by chief executive officer Emily L. Barr, the company is now based in Chicago, after being co-located for several years with its local NBC affiliate WDIV-TV in Detroit.
+Led by chief executive officer Catherine Badalamente, the company is based in Detroit, co-located with its local NBC affiliate WDIV-TV.

 Stations are arranged in alphabetical order by state and city of license.